VukPerisic/intro/README.md

 3. cd into the folder and glone the repo
     - `git clone HTTPS_URL`

-4. Enter the project directory and create a local branch
+4. cd into the project directory and create a local branch
     - `cd intro`
     - `git checkout -b YOUR_BRANCH_NAME`

-5. Complete the css-assignment and react-project
+5. Complete the css-assignment and react-project (each project has its own README file with instructions)

+6. Please reach out via Slack or email if you have any questions or get stuck!

 # After finishing